fadeouter/feedlyweb/README.md

 ## To do
 * disable UI tweaks in desktop mode (add @ css rule)
-* open links in external browser
+* add ability to open links in external browser
 * improve scrolling experience

 ## Test and build